 Steve Werblow, Vice President, IFAJ: email@example.com

-OLDS, ALBERTA, Canada (July 2, 2023)—The International Federation of Agricultural Journalists (IFAJ) awarded its IFAJ Star Prize for Print to Thomas Weber of Austria for “Zurück Zum Ursprung” (“Back to the Origin”) in Biorama 78.
-The award was announced at the IFAJ World Congress in Olds, Alberta, Canada on July 2, 2023.
+OLDS, ALBERTA, Canada (July 2, 2023)—The International Federation of Agricultural Journalists (IFAJ) awarded two first-place recognitions in its IFAJ Star Prize for Digital Media, one to Jane Craigie of Jane Craigie Marketing in the United Kingdom and the other to Merveille Kakule Saliboko of the Democratic Republic of Congo.
+The awards were announced at the IFAJ World Congress in Olds, Alberta, Canada on July 2, 2023.

 The Star Prize award recognizes excellence in reporting on agricultural topics around the world.

-For information on the other 2023 IFAJ Star Prize winners, visit ifaj.org.
+For details on the other 2023 IFAJ Star Prize winners, visit ifaj.org.

 # # #